phf/intro-latex-talk/README.md

 But what do you want?
 It's a huge ecosystem and it's awesomely disorganized at times!
-Still, if you're willing to learn, you will be rewarded with almost limitless typographic beauty.
+Still, if you're willing to learn, you'll be rewarded with almost limitless typographic beauty.

 ## License